monglechap/fluenttts/README.md

    --ref_dir (optional): Path of reference wavs.
 Use when you do not apply mean (i2i) algs.
    --spk (optional): Use with --ref_dir
    --emo (optional): Use with --ref_dir
-   --slide (optional): Use when you want to apply sliding window attn in Multispeech
    ```

 ## Acknowledgements